Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

           }
         }

     The exemplary template represents one user account that can be logged in by both Google and Fiware Lab.
 UUIDs are used as the internal user Ids.
-Note that this example account has not been given any rights.
+Note that in this example the account has not been given any rights.

 1. Edit `poi_dp/auth_conf.json`.
 E.g.: